When Are Sports Drinks Appropriate For Hydration?

 Sports Drinks: Ingredients and Benefits

-Sports drinks are largely made of water, so they can be hydrating.
-But, in addition to that, they can also help provide the body with:
+Sports drinks are mostly made of water, so they can be hydrating.
+But, in addition to that, they can also help provide the body with electrolytes you lose when you sweat.
+Water doesn't replenish these, so when you exercise for an hour or more, it can be beneficial to drink sports drinks.
+These drinks provide the body with:

-• Carbohydrates: Carbohydrates are an important source of energy, and need to be replenished when working out.
+Carbohydrates are an important source of energy and need to be replenished when working out.
 In sports drinks, the general source of carbohydrates comes from sugar.
 On average, sports drinks are about 6-8% carbohydrates.

-• Electrolytes: These are essential nutrients that our body needs to function, and are especially important for workouts.
+These are essential nutrients that our body needs to function and are especially important for workouts.
 We lose electrolytes when we sweat, so sports drinks can help replenish some of them.

-• Amino Acids: Amino acids, like BCAAs (branched chain amino acids) or EAAs (essential amino acids), can help with preserving lean muscle tissue during intense training ... and can be found in SOME sports drinks, but not all.
+Amino acids, like BCAAs (branched chain amino acids) or EAAs (essential amino acids), can help with preserving lean muscle tissue during intense training ... and can be found in some sports drinks, but not many.

 What Makes Sports Drinks Unhealthy?